Respond to Your California Debt Lawsuit Without Hiring a Lawyer

 - They want confidence before filing anything — knowing the process reduces costly mistakes.

-This course was prepared by a licensed California attorney with experience in debt collection litigation — on both sides of collection cases.
+This automation package and instructions were prepared by a licensed California attorney with experience in debt collection litigation — on both sides of collection cases.
 The content focuses on procedure, deadlines, and court mechanics — the elements that decide outcomes when you're representing yourself.

 Who This Is For (and Who It's Not)